 11:30 – Wander back downhill towards the small town centre and it’s time for a coffee at one of the many outside cafes in Faro, or maybe treat yourself to a beautiful homemade ice cream at Chelsea.

-12:30 – The centre of Faro is quite small, an hour strolling through the streets and marvelling at the architecture is more than enough time to appreciate the tilled store fronts.
+12:30 – The centre of Faro is quite small, an hour strolling through the streets and marveling at the architecture is more than enough time to appreciate the tilled store fronts.

 13:30 – Stop for lunch at The Woods, sit upstairs on Thor rooftop terrace and enjoy a Mediterranean salad and maybe a cheeky lunchtime cocktail as you take in your first sight of the marina.

-15:30 – Stop to gawk at the storks nesting above the main gateway to the old town, there are hundreds nested all over the Algarve.
-Even after you’ve seen the first 15 you will still be taking photos of every single nest you pass, if you’re lucky you will pass one with a few baby chicks poking their heads out.
+15:30 – Stop to gawk at the storks nesting above the main gateway to the old town, there are hundreds of them nested all over the Algarve.
+Even after you’ve seen the first 15, you will still be taking photos of every single nest you pass.
+If you’re lucky, you will pass one with a few baby chicks poking their heads out.

 19:30 – For dinner, try some real Portuguese food at Vila Adentro, (they also have a good vegetarian section).